JonMidhir/Redcrumbs/README.md

 User context is built in and fully customisable and this makes Redcrumbs particularly useful for reporting changes to users as they happen in your app.

-Redcrumbs is used for the 'News' feature in Project Zebra games but could also be used as the basis of a fast versioning system or reporting system.
+Redcrumbs is used for the 'News' feature in Project Zebra games but could also be used as the basis of a fast versioning or reporting system.

+For a more complete versioning system see the excellent [vestal_versions](https://github.com/laserlemon/vestal_versions) gem.